November 2022 Election Re-Count

 Read more here:

+Check the blog section of our website for updates.
 See the Oakland Redistricting Commission’s website for additional background and for the ratified city council and school district borders.